 8. Install Chase Top Flashing: It is recommended that a Tee Supported Chimney be enclosed in a chase.
 If a chase enclosure has been constructed, you can either use a standard flat-roof flashing, or you can use a Chase Top Flashing.
 Using a Chase Top Flashing allows for a lower profile for the chimney.
-The Chase Top Flashing has an opening in the center that has a 3" larger diameter than the outer diameter of the DuraTech Chimney.
+The Chase Top Flashing has an opening in the center that has a 3" larger diameter than the the outer diameter of the DuraTech Chimney.
 If the Chase Top Flashing can fit over your chase enclosure as required (Fig 23) then install as directed, or trim as needed.
-However, if the Chase Top Flashing is smaller than your chase enclosure, the you will need to provide a galvanized sheet capable of covering your chase and overhanging the each side by 1/4-1/2 inch.
-Attach the Chase Top

-Flashing to the galvanized sheet using sheet metal screws and non-hardening waterproof sealant.
+However, if the Chase Top Flashing is smaller than your chase enclosure, the you will need to provide a galvanized sheet capable of covering your chase and overhanging the sides by 1/2 -3/4 inch.
+Attach the Chase Top Flashing to the galvanized sheet using sheet metal screws and non-hardening waterproof sealant.
 Use the Chase Top Flashing Spacers to allow the proper air-gap clearances on the galvanized sheet.
 The Chase Top Flashing Spacers are available to insure that the proper air-gap is maintained.
 Figure 23 displays in some detail, how these air gaps are established using the Spacers and Chase Top Flashing.
 Secure the Chase Top Flashing to the chase using a sufficient number of #8, 1-1/2" wood screws, being careful to insure the air gap is maintained between the flashing and the chase.
 Seal the screw heads with non-hardening sealant.
-Install the Storm Collar directly down on top of the collar of the Chase Top Flashing.
+When installing the Storm Collar, allow a 1" air space between the bottom of the Storm Collar and the Chase Top Flashing.